Venafi/ecosystem-docs/docs/Tools/Adaptable-Framework/3-writing-adaptable-drivers.md

 ## Adaptable Driver Types

 === "Adaptable CA"
-    Choose this if you are building an solution between Venafi and a Machine Identity ***Producer***, like a Certificate Authority or Managed PKI.
+    Choose this if you are building a solution between Venafi and a Machine Identity ***Producer***, like a Certificate Authority or Managed PKI.

     [Adaptable CA Full Documentation](https://docs.venafi.com/Docs/current/TopNav/Content/Drivers/cco-drivers-AdaptableCA-Overview.php)

 === "Adaptable App"
-    Choose this if you are building an solution between Venafi and a Machine Identity ***Consumer***, like an application server, network device, WAF, etc.
+    Choose this if you are building a solution between Venafi and a Machine Identity ***Consumer***, like an application server, network device, WAF, etc.

     [Adaptable Application Full Documentation](https://docs.venafi.com/Docs/current/TopNav/Content/Drivers/cco-drivers-AdaptableApp-Overview.php)